ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-2-the-code.md

 </li>
 	<li>System.Data.Entity.Internal and below
 <ul>
 	<li>This namespace contains internal types used in the implementation of the DbContext APIs.
 The DbContext code keeps its internals here but in other parts of the code base types are organized by functional area rather than by accessibility and going forward we are tending to follow the latter pattern.
-In other words, don’t feel that you have to put internal types  in Internal namespaces.</li>
+In other words, don't feel that you have to put internal types  in Internal namespaces.</li>
 </ul>
 </li>
 	<li>System.Data.Entity.Migrations and below